NewDark90/privacy-coins-2021/post/main.md

 Cons:

-- Difficult to scale past anonymity sets of 100,000 without cryptographic breakthrough.
+- Difficult to scale past anonymity sets of 100,000 without cryptographic breakthrough
-- Direct anonymous payments in current form require recipient to spend and remint the coin again to prevent the sender from finding out when that coin is spent.
+- Direct anonymous payments in current form require recipient to spend and remint the coin again to prevent the sender from finding out when that coin is spent
-- Still in early development, potential bugs and exploits could arise.
+- Still in early development, potential bugs and exploits could arise

 References:
 - [https://medium.com/@zcoin/lelantus-zcoins-next-gen-privacy-protocol-f17ac53be277](https://medium.com/@zcoin/lelantus-zcoins-next-gen-privacy-protocol-f17ac53be277)